 Dr. David Newman offers this straightforward conclusion:

 “The stress test is the elemental unit of diagnostic cardiology, and patients know of stress tests all too well.
 Unfortunately, both doctors and laypeople have been taught and trained wrong.

 “I, for instance, was trained to believe in the general utility of stress testing.
 This was wrong.
 I was taught to obtain a stress test history, and to be comforted by normal results.
 Also wrong.
 I was taught to believe in the power of stress tests to establish safety and identify disease in low risk chest pain patients before they leave the hospital.
 Wrong.

 “Sensitivities and specificities for stress tests are often reported as being between 70% and 90%, but these numbers are misleading.
 Studies of stress tests have rarely used a proper gold standard (i.e. coronary angiography), and in the one reasonably sized, high quality study to be performed rigorously, the test’s sensitivity for coronary stenosis was only 45%.”

 For more on this, read the special report The Truth About Stress Tests, from the journal, Emergency Physicians.

 .* stable angina: chest pain or discomfort that comes on with exertion and lessens during rest, due to poor blood flow through narrowed or blocked coronary arteries

-** See my glossary for patient-friendly definitions of some cardiac terminology
+** See my glossary for no-jargon, patient-friendly definitions of cardiac terminology